-Date(s) Nature of financial interest/transacti on Steps taken to avoid a conflict of interest, (e.g., did not vote, did not participate in discussion) Name of person holding interest or engaging in transaction and relationship to you Please write " None" if applicab le.
-Do not leave this space blank.
+Date(s) Date(s) Nature of financial interest/transacti on Name of person holding interest or engaging in transaction and relationship to you Please write " None" if applicab le.
+Do not leave None this space blank.
+None

 5. Identify each individual, business, corporation, union association, firm, partnership, franchise holding company, joint-stock company, business or real estate trust, non-profit organization, or other organization or group of people doing business with the school(s) operated by the education corporation and in which such entity, during the time of your tenure as a trustee, you and/or your immediate family member(s) or person(s) living in your house had a financial interest or other relationship.
 If you are a member, director, officer or employee of an organization formally partnered with the school(s) that is/are doing business with the school(s) through a management or services agreement, please identify only the name of the organization, your position in the organization, and the relationship between such organization and the school(s).
 If there was no financial interest, write "None."